theorchard/monolog-cascade/README.md

 What's next?
 ------------
+ - add support for DB/Store and other handlers requiring injection into the constructor
  - add support for `.ini` config files
  - add support for namespaced Loggers with message propagation (through handler inheritance) so children loggers log messages using parent's handlers
  - add more custom function handlers to cover all the possible options of the current Monolog Formatters and Handlers
+ - ~~add support for Processors (DONE)~~
  - other suggestions?